home-assistant/home-assistant.io/source/_integrations/aruba_instant.markdown

 <div class='note warning'>
 <ul>
   <li>This device tracker uses the Aruba REST API and requires Aruba Instant AP code 8.5 or greater.</li>
-  <li>This device tracker will not work with ArubaOS controller based deployments.</li>
+  <li>This device tracker will not work with ArubaOS controllers or Instant On access points.</li>
 </ul>
 </div>